ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    CCPP
       The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_ is a forecast-model agnostic, vetted collection of codes containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (NWP) along with a framework that connects the physics to the host forecast model.

+   Component
+      A software element that has a clear function and interface.
+In Earth system models, components are often single portions of the Earth system (e.g. atmosphere, ocean, or land surface) that are assembled to form a whole.

+   Component Repository
+      A :term:`repository` that contains, at a minimum, source code for a single component.

    CONUS
       Continental United States